• Recipes

 Step 1

-Peel daikon slightly thicker and cut it into matchstick-sized pieces.
+Peel the daikon slightly thicker, then cut it into thin strips.

 daikon salad instruction_2